Restless (Buffy the Vampire Slayer): Plot

 Giles' dream begins with Giles swinging a watch in front of Buffy.
 They are in Giles' apartment, which has been stripped of furniture but for a chair and a bed.
 She laughs, and Giles' dream cuts to a family scene with Buffy and his girlfriend Olivia at a fairground.
 Quicker than the others to understand that something is wrong, he confronts Spike, who is posing for a photo-shoot in his crypt.
 In The Bronze, he meets Anya failing as a stand-up comic, and Willow and Xander (with a bloody chest wound), who warn him of their attacker.
 He breaks into song, giving suggestions on how to deal with what hunts them, but when the sound system breaks down, he crawls backstage to trace a wiring fault.
-He begins to realize his pursuer is the First Slayer, just as she scalps him.
+He begins to realize who his pursuer is, just as she scalps him.

 In the final dream sequence, Buffy is woken by Anya in her dorm room.
 She then finds herself in her room at home, where Tara speaks cryptically about the future.
 At the university, Buffy talks to her mother, who lives in the walls, then meets Riley at the Initiative.
 He has been promoted to Surgeon General and is drawing up plans with Adam (now in ordinary human form) for world domination.
 The three of them are interrupted by a demon attack, and Riley and Adam start to make a pillow fort.
 When Buffy finds her weapons bag, the only thing in it is mud, which she smears on her face.
 She is then transported to the desert and finally confronts the pre-verbal First Slayer; Tara is present to speak for her.
-Through Tara, the First Slayer tells Buffy that she cannot have friends and must work alone, which Buffy rejects.
+Through Tara, the primitive girl reveals herself to be the First Slayer and tells Buffy that she cannot have friends and must work alone, which Buffy rejects.
 The Slayers fight in the desert and then in Buffy's living room next to her dying friends until Buffy realizes that she can stop the fight mentally by simply ignoring the First Slayer.
 She refuses to fight and walks away from the First Slayer; the First Slayer vanishes, and everybody wakes up.

-After they wake up, the four of them then discuss the significance of having tapped into the power of the First Slayer, and Buffy privately recalls Tara's words from her dream as she looks into her bedroom.
+After they wake up, the four of them then discuss what happened, with Giles realizing that using the enjoining spell to share Buffy's power between them caused the First Slayer to attack.
+Going upstairs, Buffy recalls the First Slayer's warning that she has no idea what lies ahead of her.